rayotoo/Neuroscience.github.io/index.md

 during respiratory activity (Smith et. al,1991).
 This in effect causes the breakdown of the respiratory center of the brain which leads to death in some cases.

-## 3. What are the arguments in support of considering the enteric nervous system as our second brain
-and explain how SARS-CoV2 affects the digestive system?
+## 3. Arguments in support of considering the enteric nervous system as our second brain and explain how SARS-CoV2 affects the digestive system?

 Solution
 + The enteric nervous system (ENS) is a division of the autonomic nervous system whose